iturdikulov/notes/Secure_Hash_Algorithms_SHA.md

 # Secure Hash Algorithms (SHA)

-> The Secure Hash Algorithms are a family of cryptographic hash functions
+> The Secure Hash Algorithms are a family of [[Cryptography|cryptographic ]]
-> published by the National Institute of Standards and Technology (NIST) as a
+> hash functions published by the National Institute of Standards and Technology
-> U.S. Federal Information Processing Standard (FIPS), including:
+> (NIST) as a U.S. Federal Information Processing Standard (FIPS), including:
 >
 > - SHA-0: A retronym applied to the original version of the 160-bit hash
 >   function published in 1993 under the name "SHA".
 It was withdrawn shortly